quocan1101-cloud/acp-hackathon/README.md

 This project implements a **buyer–seller agent system** using the [Virtuals ACP](https://virtuals.io) framework.
 The goal is to demonstrate autonomous **yield-finding services**: a buyer agent requests the best yield opportunities, and a seller agent fulfills the request by aggregating providers (e.g., Beefy, Yearn).

+## 🔄 Workflow

+- Buyer selects a service → fills in inputs from schema → submits job.
+- Seller receives job → Accepts → waits for payment → aggregates provider data → delivers best yield result.
+- Buyer pays the price → waits for delivery → evaluates and accepts → job completes on ACP.

 ---

 ## 📂 Project Structure